-The document opens directly from your practice's OneDrive account.
+The document opens directly from your practice's OneDrive Admin Account.
 The client can make any changes using Office online.
 The following is an example of a document opened in Excel Online where the client is making changes.

 Making Changes to a Document that is in Co-edit with Client

 Documents in Co-edit with Client can also be edited a team member, as long as the user has access to the Cabinet the document is filed under.
 The document can be opened from the Client - Collaborate tab or from any Documents list.